palcomwireless/linux_pkgs/README.md

     - config of power/control to 'auto' for usb device

 - version: 4.4.2
-    - Update SELinux policy definitions
+    - Update SELinux policy definitions for pcie device

 - version: 4.4.3
     - Override Test options in ModemManager for usb device

+- version: 4.5.0
+    - pcie device Modem AT control over MBIM